Home

 Login | Forgot password?

-Vascular Dementia (VaD, also known as Multi-Infarct Dementia) is the second most common form of dementia in older adults after Alzheimer's disease (1,2).
+Vascular Dementia (VaD) is the second most common form of dementia in older adults after Alzheimer's disease (1,2).
 The term refers to a group of syndromes caused by different mechanisms affecting the blood vessels in the brain and resulting in vascular brain lesions.
 These lesions can be imaged and visualized using different imaging modalities such as MRI or CT.

 VaD and Alzheimer's disease are not mutually exclusive, and in fact often coexist in the same patient (a situation known as mixed dementia).